JessieLady/firstModule/EN_US.md

 ## Read More

-**UPDATE 2024! 📢** All data and database requests are mocked, so it’s not possible to actually create a user.
+**UPDATE 2024! 📢** All data and requests are mocked, so you can't create a real user.
 The API may be taken down or the deploy disabled over the years.
 I did this for demonstration purposes.
-I’ve set everything up as best as possible so that you can test the project.
-Task status is also mocked, but using Node.js, tasks created without restarting the application will work correctly.
-Tasks can be deleted and edited as expected.
+Mocked tasks are stored in JavaScript memory and persist during execution but are lost on restart.
+You can create, edit and delete tasks as expected.

 Keep in mind that I developed this project with only three months of programming learning.
 Although far from ideal in terms of best practices, clean, and organized code, we all start somewhere.
 What matters is where we can go. 😊